Dan-Matthews-23/local-legends/README.md

 I have worked closely with my peers on testing this product rigorously for any errors.
 The feedback is as follows:

+- Some of the pages do not seem to be responding well on smaller screens.
+The input boxes seem to come out of the container

+- The footer seems to float on Contact Us and Register on smaller screens

 ### Responding to Peer Feedback

 I have taken the following actions in response to feedback:

+- Used multiple media queries to adjust the mpaent container so that the input boxes are never out of the container.
+- Applied a 'position: fixed' style t the main footer container

 ### Feedback from previous projects